Rugz007/suda/README.md

-# Suda - A Fancy Drawing App 🎨
+# Suda - A Drawing App 🎨

-Suda is a light-weight drawing app.
+Suda is a light-weight drawing app (name inspired by the elephant Suda who can draw).

 ## Built with
 - React